IvanoBilenchi/pyutils/README.md

 ### Description

-Collection of useful Python 3 modules, mainly meant to be used in macOS CLI tools.
+Collection of useful Python 3 modules, mainly meant to be used in CLI tools.

 ### License